ulsdevteam/ezpaarse-loader/README.md

    * will populate a datatable with RC codes based on custom SQL
    * failures will be output to STDERR
    * for usage outside of Pitt, you'll need to modify the postprocess.sql file

+## Rerunning
+To re-run a log from start to finish, clear the log file from the `downloads/` and `parsed/` directories.
+This will force re-download and re-parsing, and subsequent steps will overwrite existing data within the database based on the newly downloaded and parsed files.

 ## Copyright/License
  * Copyright University of Pittsburgh